Royals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In nine games as the underdog over the last 10 matchups, the Royals have posted a mark of 6-3.
+- In nine games as the underdog over the last 10 matchups, the Royals have a record of 6-3.

-- In their previous 10 games with a total, the Royals and their opponents have combined to exceed the over/under on seven occasions.
+- When it comes to the over/under, the Royals and their foes are 7-3-0 in their last 10 contests.

-- The previous 10 Royals contests have not had a runline posted by oddsmakers.
+- Oddsmakers have not posted a runline in any of the Royals' past 10 matchups.

 Royals Betting Records & Stats

-- The Royals have won in 32, or 32%, of the 100 contests they have been named as odds-on underdogs this year.
+- The Royals have been underdogs in 101 games this season and have come away with the win 33 times (32.7%) in those contests.

-- Kansas City has entered 46 games this season as the underdog by +150 or more and is 12-34 in those contests.
+- Kansas City is 7-14 this season when entering a game as the underdog by +180 or more on the moneyline.

-- The moneyline set for this matchup implies the Royals have a 40% chance of coming away with a victory in the contest.
+- Sportsbooks have implied with the moneyline set for this matchup that the Royals have a 35.7% chance of pulling out a win.

-- So far this season, Kansas City and its opponents have hit the over in 54 of its 114 games with a total.
+- Kansas City and its opponents have hit the over in 55 of its 115 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!